Solvay Conference: First conference

 Hendrik Lorentz was chairman of the first Solvay Conference on Physics, held in Brussels from 30 October to 3 November 1911.
 The subject was Radiation and the Quanta.
 This conference looked at the problems of having two approaches, namely classical physics and quantum theory.
 Albert Einstein was the second youngest physicist present (the youngest one was Frederick Lindemann).
 Other members of the Solvay Congress were experts including Marie Skłodowska-Curie, Ernest Rutherford and Henri Poincaré (see image for attendee list).

 Third conference

 The third Solvay Conference on Physics was held in April 1921, soon after World War I. Most German scientists were barred from attending.
-In protest at this action, Albert Einstein, although he had renounced German citizenship in 1901 and become a Swiss citizen (in 1896, he renounced his German citizenship, and remained officially stateless before becoming a Swiss citizen in 1901), declined his invitation to attend the conference and publicly renounced any German citizenship again.
+In protest at this action, Albert Einstein, although he had renounced his German citizenship in 1896 and remained officially stateless until becoming a Swiss citizen in 1901, declined his invitation to attend the conference.
 Because anti-Semitism had been on the rise, Einstein accepted the invitation by Dr. Chaim Weizmann, the president of the World Zionist Organization, for a trip to the United States to raise money.